-Nelufar is a multi award winning journalist and presenter.
-She is a regular panelist on Sunday Morning Live and currently has an upcoming film with Unreported World.
-As a host for the eight part series Traffickers, Nelufar followed illegal trades of precious minerals, counterfeit drugs, endangered species and even people around the globe.
+Nelufar is a multi award winning journalist and presenter who has worked across American and British Television.
+2019 saw her join Morgan Freeman as a contributing presenter on season 3 of Story of God for Nat Geo.
+Nelufar was also the host for the eight part series The Traffickers (Fusion/Netflix), which saw her following the illegal trades of precious minerals, counterfeit drugs, endangered species and even people around the globe.
 She travelled through Africa, Asia, Europe and the Americas as she chronicled the profit-driven dealers, compliant middlemen, bribe-taking officials, poachers and smugglers and uncovered vast transportation networks, packaging factories and safe houses.

 The unique way the series covered a broad but bold range of subjects with incredible depth of research and investigative efforts heralded the team and the programme a plethora of awards and nominations.
 These include Livingstone Awards for Excellence in Reporting, International Affairs award at the Association of International Broadcasters 2017 and Best Investigation at the Asian Media Awards 2017 as well as the coveted Reporter / Correspondent of the year at the Gracie Awards (the Alliance for Women in Media) and Journalist of the Year at the Asian Media Awards.
 Individual episodes including Killed for a Horn, Dark Side of Adoption and Fake Parma were finalists or shortlisted for awards including the Edward J. Meeman Award for Environmental Reporting at the Scripps Howard Awards 2017.